Assistive technology: Walkers

-A walker or walking frame or Rollator is a tool for disabled people who need additional support to maintain balance or stability while walking.
+A walker or walking frame is a tool for people with disabilities who need additional support to maintain balance or stability while walking.
 It consists of a frame that is about waist high, approximately twelve inches deep and slightly wider than the user.
 Walkers are also available in other sizes, such as for children, or for heavy people.
 Modern walkers are height-adjustable.
 The front two legs of the walker may or may not have wheels attached depending on the strength and abilities of the person using it.
 It is also common to see caster wheels or glides on the back legs of a walker with wheels on the front.
+A walker with three or four wheels is often referred to as a Rollator.

 Treadmills

-Bodyweight-supported treadmill training (BWSTT) are used to enhance walking ability of people with neurological injury.
+Bodyweight-supported treadmill training (BWSTT) is used to enhance walking ability of people with neurological injury.
 These machines are therapist-assisted devices that are used in the clinical setting, but is limited by the personnel and labor requirements placed on physical therapists.
 The BWSTT device, and many others like it, assist physical therapists by providing task-specific practice of walking in people following neurological injury.